Nankivell -- information about the name and variants

 prepared and is built and occasionally added to by Edmund Typpett

-in Penmellyn before joining the Royal Navy
+before joining the Royal Navy.

 being a small area of land just outside the western parish-boundary of Cornwall's St Columb Major.

 The oft-quoted suggestion that it means “Valley of the Horse” is unacceptible because ‘Horse’ in Cornish is ‘Margh’

 where "Nanskeval" is said to mean "Valley of Horse (cevil)".
-But my research is that while cevil is close to Wesh Celtic for horse
+But the Edmund Nankivell Jr research finds that while cevil is close to Wesh Celtic for horse

 The genealogist who